About Life Circles

 Partners in kind for Life Circles: Pavilion Dance South West, Activate Performing Arts, Dance in Devon, The Foundation of Community Dance, Age UK, NHS Somerset, The Alzheimers Society and Arts & Health South West.

-Spring Forward is a seasonal dance festival offering unrivaled opportunities for Somerset's dancers to perform on a professional stage, participate in workshops and watch world-class dance performances.
+Spring Forward is an annual dance festival offering unrivalled opportunities for Somerset and South West dancers to perform on a professional stage, participate in workshops and watch world-class dance performances.
 February 2005 – PresentMore info

 An ambitious two-year dance and health project for Somerset that touched the lives and lifestyles of over 1,900 people living in rural communities, residential homes, schools, special needs centres and the work place.
 2008-2010More info